Crazy8unny/Bandit-Bot/README.md

 # Bandit Bot

 An boilerplate of a Discord.js Bot Handler.
-Updated and Maintained by the [Idiot's Bandit Community](https://discord.gg/4NE4bk7).
+Updated and Maintained by the [Bandit Community](https://discord.gg/4NE4bk7).

 Banditbot is an attempt to show the basics of command and event handling, in clear, concise, and commented code.
 Banditbot can be used as the template for any type of bot, and contains